 This is the occasion when faculty committee members have both the opportunity and obligation to require the student to display a broad knowledge of the chosen field of study and sufficient depth of understanding in areas of specialization.
+Questions will range from the student's written essays to any portion of their lists as well as relevant secondary criticism.
 Discussion of proposed dissertation research may be included.
 The examining committee must attest that the student has demonstrated the professional level of knowledge expected of a junior academic colleague.
 The Graduate College allows no more than one re-take of the oral exam.